DopierRex/OneNext/README.md

 REQUIREMENTS

 OneNext is for the SPECTRUM NEXT (ks1 only) and the fantastic N-GO, a clone of the Spectrum Next (Issue 2F) by ManuFehri, authorised by the Spectrum Next team https://www.specnext.com/about/  https://manuferhi.com/p/n-go-board
-Those boards use FPGA Xilinx XC6SLX16.
+Those boards use FPGA Xilinx XC6SLX16

+NOTE: SAM COUPÉ extra core needs 2mb RAM expansion for Spectrum Next (ks1)

-The current extra cores are not expected to work on the new Spectrum Next of Kickstarter 2 (ks2), as the FPGA logic device is different from the one used in Kickstarter 1 (ks1).
+Moreover, the current extra cores are not expected to work on the new Spectrum Next of Kickstarter 2 (ks2), as the FPGA logic device is different from the one used in Kickstarter 1 (ks1).
 Hopefully, third-party developers or the Spectrum Next team will create extra cores or adapt the existing ones to the Spectrum Next FPGA of Kickstarter 2.
 OneNext has not been tested yet on the new N-mini, a Raspberry PI-sized Spectrum Next clone by Don Superfo.

 1. A VGA MONITOR/TV, and a VGA display lead to connect it